MCP servers that can list incidents

 When something is on fire, the first question an agent asks is the same one a responder asks: what's open right now?
 These servers answer it with a single read, returning the current incidents so the agent can summarize on-call status, triage what's active, or draft a report for the channel.

-Grafana, PagerDuty, and Better Stack each expose a list call.
+Grafana, PagerDuty, Datadog, and Better Stack each expose a read for the current set.
 The shape of what comes back differs, and so does where the data originates.

 Grafana